debops/debops/docs/ansible/roles/users/defaults-detailed.rst

 ``ssh_key_bits``
   Optional.
 Number of bits to use for the user's private SSH key.
-If not specified, role will use the `Ansible user module`_ default value.
+If not specified, role will use the `Ansible ansible.builtin.user module`_ default value.

 ``ssh_key_comment``
   Optional.
 Add a custom comment to the generated SSH key.